humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

 - The UI already has the key surfaces for v1:
   - `ProposalCreation` wizard (draft), ProposalPP (pool), ProposalChamber (vote), ProposalFormation (formation), Courts/Courtroom (courts).
-- Start by returning API payloads that match the existing mock getters (`src/data/mock/proposalPages.ts`, etc.) to avoid rewriting UI components.
+- Keep returning API payloads that match the frozen DTOs so UI components remain stable.
-- Migrate page-by-page: keep visuals stable while the data source shifts from `src/data/mock/*` to `/api/*`.